k-rns/2020-05-22-WHOI-online/index.md

 {% elsif site.carpentry == "lc" %}
 {% include lc/intro.html %}
 {% endif %}
+{% endcomment %}

-Data wrangling of tables using python and the pandas package: Workshops always have the cleanest, best examples of data tables to use, don\`t they?
-We present you with the tools to get to that perfect table.
-So your colleague will always be able to understand your data and so will you
+Workshops always have the cleanest, best examples of data tables to use, don\`t they?
+These tables always seem to be immediately usable for analysis.
+Getting a raw table usable for analysis is a process called "data wrangling".
+In this workshop we\`ll show you how to get to this perfect table using Python and the package Pandas.

+Doing this process right, will not only make you more efficient, but will also make your data easier re-usable in the future.

 {% comment %}